- The largest city in Kenya is the capital city of Nairobi. Mombasa is the second largest.

 - Many languages are spoken in Kenya, English and Kiswahili are the official.

-- Kenya has extreme income inequality despite its noticeable economic growth, and 44 million people live below the poverty line.
+- Kenya has extreme income inequality despite its noticeable economic growth, and 36.1% of the population live below the poverty line.

-- 1 million primary school-aged children are still out of school.
-That’s the ninth highest number of any county in the world.
+- Over 1 million primary school-aged children are still out of school.
+That’s the eleventh highest number of any country in the world.

 To walk the land of Kenya is to walk the history of humankind.
 Did you know some of the earliest fossils of prehistoric humans have been discovered in Kenya?
 A former British colony, Kenya achieved independence in 1963.
 Since then, the country has seen vast economic growth both in agriculture and technology.

 Education in Kenya: Primary school education is free in Kenya, but many schools charge fees for supplies or other expenses, which places a burden on families.
 All students have to pay for secondary (high) school, but it is subsidized by the government for very high-achieving students.
 Our partners in Kenya include Rongo University and Kibabii University.